dundich/sa/src/Sa.Media.FFmpeg/Readme.md

 A cross-platform .NET wrapper for FFmpeg (Windows x64 and Linux), designed to simplify audio and video processing in .NET applications.
 The library provides a bundled static FFmpeg build when it is not installed system-wide, ensuring smooth operation without external dependencies.

 - Extract metadata from media files (duration, channels, sample rate, etc.)
-- Convert audio to: wav, mp3, mp4, ogg, acc3 ..
+- Convert audio to: wav, mp3, mp4, ogg, ac3, mov ..
+- Splits input audio file by channels
 - Built-in FFmpeg binaries for Windows x64 and Linux
 - Supports Dependency Injection (DI) via standard IServiceCollection integration